museumcomputernetwork/mcn-2020-git-haiku/index.md

-Dewdrop, let me cleanse
+Daylight is here now
-is quieted with creepers
+in dusky night
-On the temple porch
+Thanks for the knowledge